Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Method

-In Eq.~\eqref{eq:metrics}, coverage increases by approximating $p(\mathbf{y})$ to a uniform distribution, but uncertainty is minimised when the latent clean label $\mathbf{y}_i$ is assigned maximum probability.
-The maximisation of coverage and minimisation of uncertainty can only be achieved by approximating the prior $p_i(\mathbf{y})$ to a one-hot distribution that represents the underlying clean label $\mathbf{y}_i$.
-To reach such a goal, we define the clean label prior by:
+In Eq.~\eqref{eq:metrics}, coverage increases by pushing $p(\mathbf{y})$ toward a uniform distribution, whereas uncertainty is minimized when the latent clean label $\mathbf{y}_{i}$ is assigned the highest probability.
+These objectives are ultimately achieved when the prior $p_{i}(\mathbf{y})$ approaches a one-hot distribution concentrated on the clean label $\mathbf{y}_{i}$.
+To this end, we define the clean-label prior as: